Dropping A Class

 Grade Forgiveness offers a student the opportunity to retake a course and earn a higher grade that will replace the first grade.
 The second grade must be a D or higher.

 There are financial repercussions as well when your student drops a class.
 Your student will still be liable for dropped courses, and it is YOUR responsibility to know the requirements for any scholarships you have, including Bright Futures.
-A new state law requires students with Bright Futures scholarships to repay their award money if they withdraw from a class after the drop/add period – typically about a week into the semester.
+New state law requires students with Bright Futures scholarships to repay their award money if they withdraw from a class after the drop/add period – typically about a week into the semester.
 Click here for more info.

 Please check with Financial Aid if you have any concerns.
 Your academic advisor may be able to assist you with some financial issues, but Financial Aid is generally between you and Student Financial Affairs.